dnullptr/censorMyPy/README.md

 ## Features
 - **Transcription**: Uses Whisper for word-level transcription with accurate timestamps.
 - **Bad Word Detection**: Matches transcript words with a custom bad words dictionary.
-- **Censorship Effects**: Choose between applying a reversing effect to the detected bad words' segments that behaves like a '90s backspin! or use acapella separation method like all clean song versions
+- **Backspin Censorship Effect**: Choose between applying a reversing effect to the detected bad words' segments that behaves like a '90s backspin!
+- **Acapella Stem Separation**: Use acapella separation method like all clean song versions in the industry to censor, leaving the 'dirty' section instrumental
 - **WIP: Custom timestamps and Lyrics Alignment**: Optionally aligns provided lyrics with transcript for improved accuracy.
 Still in progress though.
 - **
 ## Installation